-- Expectation damages are the amount of money that would put party not at fault in the position it would have been in had the contract been performed.
-For example, if your business ordered a new high-end phone system from your tech company and the the tech company shipped a low-end phone system instead, you would request your money back or you would demand the correct equipment and if the company refused to deliver the phone system, then you can commence a lawsuit for a breach of contract.
+- Expectation damages are the amount of money that would put the party not at fault in the position it would have been in had the contract been performed.
+For example, if your business ordered a new high-end phone system from your tech company and the tech company shipped a low-end phone system instead, you would request your money back or you would demand the correct equipment and if the company refused to deliver the phone system, then you can commence a lawsuit for a breach of contract.

-- Consequential damages are losses beyond the contractual loss, and may include loss of business profits.
+- Consequential damages are losses beyond the contractual loss and may include loss of business profits.
 The law in New York is well settled that in order to obtain lost profits for breach of contract, plaintiff must prove the extent of such damages "with a reasonable degree of certainty" Calif Dairies, Inc. v Penn Station News Corp., 262 AD 2d 193, 194 (1st Dept 1999)."A party may not recover damages for loss profits unless they were within the contemplation of the parties at the time the contract was entered into and are capable of measurement with reasonable certainty" Ashland Mgt.
 Inc. v Janien, 82 NY2d 395, 403 (1993).
 The first requirement is a rule of foreseeability (see id.).
 The second requirement "does not require absolute certainty ...
 It requires only that damages be capable of measurement based upon known reliable factors without undue speculation" id. "[I]n the case of a new business seeking to recover loss of future profits [as here], a stricter standard is imposed because there is no experience from which lost profits may be estimated with reasonable certainly and other methods of evaluation may be too speculative" id., at 404.

 2. Duty to Mitigate

-The business who has been harmed is responsible for mitigating the damages in a New York breach of contract case.
+The business that has been harmed is responsible for mitigating the damages in a New York breach of contract case.
 If your business has been damaged, it is expected to mitigate losses by making reasonable efforts to offset losses when possible.
 But what is reasonable?
 It means the injured party must do what a reasonable person under the same circumstances would do, taking all relevant information into consideration.
-Many experienced business people do not understand the responsibility to mitigate damages, or the ramifications of the failure to take action to reduce or eliminate losses.
+Many experienced business people do not understand the responsibility to mitigate damages or the ramifications of the failure to take action to reduce or eliminate losses.
 New York businesses are able to recover for the financial losses or “damages” associated with a breach of contract.
-However, the law requires them to take prompt, prudent and substantial steps to mitigate the impact of the breach upon their own business.
+However, the law requires them to take prompt, prudent, and substantial steps to mitigate the impact of the breach upon their own business.
 This may require them to make arrangements with downstream consumers or customers who were affected by the breach.